pelikhan/opendigitaltwins-dtdl/DTDL/v2/dtdlv2.md

 #### Object

-An Object describes a data type made up of named fields (like a struct in C).
+An Object describes a data type made up of named (like a struct in C).
 The fields in an Object map can be primitive or complex schemas.

 The chart below lists the properties that an Object may have.